eHarmony/vw-webservice/README.md

 #### Jetty 9.1.10

-On the box where you wish to run the web service, install [Jettty 9.1.0](http://eclipse.org/downloads/download.php?file=/jetty/9.1.0.v20131115/dist/jetty-distribution-9.1.0.v20131115.tar.gz&r=1).
+On the box where you plan on running the web service, install [Jetty 9.1.0](http://eclipse.org/downloads/download.php?file=/jetty/9.1.0.v20131115/dist/jetty-distribution-9.1.0.v20131115.tar.gz&r=1).

-We will assume that you have it installed in:
+We assume that you have installed it in:

 ```
 ~/jetty-9.1.0
 ```

-Now that you have all the pre-requisites set up, you can go ahead and set up the VW web service.
+Once you have set up the prerequisites, you can go ahead and set up the VW web service.

 ### Building and Deploying the VW Web Service

-There are 3 steps involved here:
+This involves 3 steps:

-1. Build vowpal wabbit from source, then launch it in daemon mode
+1. Build vowpal wabbit from source, then launch it in daemon mode.
-2. Place the details about the host and port where the vowpal wabbit is running, into the vw-webservice.properties file and build+package the webservice to produce the .war file
+2. Specify the host and port where vowpal wabbit is running in the vw-webservice.properties file, and build+package the webservice to produce the WAR (Web Application Resource) .war file.
 3. Place the .war file into the /webapps folder of Jetty.

 Let's get started.